We are delighted to baptise those who have come to faith in Jesus Christ. For adults this is linked to the service of confirmation.

 If you are planning a wedding, congratulations.
 We’d love to help.

 Holy Trinity Church is a popular wedding venue.
 With the possibility of using Trinity House Garden, the Trinity Centre or the Tithe Barn as well you can have your wedding, reception and party all within walking distance of each other.
 For more info on getting married in a Church of England Church, click here.

 If you live in the parish or are on the electoral role of the church you are entitled to be married at Holy Trinity.
 Others who can show a connection to the church may also be entitled to marry here.
 Contact the Church Office with your enquiry in the first instance.
 They will give you a form to fill in, advise you about the costs and pass your details on to the clergy.

-We run an annual marriage preparation weekend in the spring which many couples have found helpful.
+We run an annual marriage preparation weekend early in the year, which many couples have found helpful.